Cava (Spanish wine): History

 Catalan cava producers pioneered a significant technological development in sparkling wine production with the invention of the gyropallet, a large mechanized device that replaced hand riddling, in which the lees are consolidated in the neck of the bottle prior to disgorgement and corking.
+In the 21st century it started its international expansion, being exported to several economies.

 Production

 According to Spanish law, cava may be produced in Catalonia.
-The Penedès is located in Catalonia.
-Cava is also produced in other villages in Aragon, Castile and León, Extremadura, La Rioja, Basque Country, Navarre and Valencia.
+The Penedès wine region where most cava is produced is located in Catalonia.
+Cava is also produced in other villages in Aragon, Castile and León, Extremadura, la Rioja, Basque Country, Navarre and Valencia.

 To make rosé cava, blending is not allowed.
-The wine must be made via Saignée method using Garnacha, Pinot noir, Trepat or Monastrell.
-Besides Macabeo, Parellada, and Xarel·lo, Cava may also contain Chardonnay, Pinot noir and Subirat grapes.
+The wine must be made via saignée method using garnacha, pinot noir, trepat or monastrell.
+Besides macabeu, parellada, and xarel·lo, cava may also contain chardonnay, pinot noir and subirat grapes.
 The first cava to use chardonnay was produced in 1981.
 Like any other quality sparkling wine, cava is produced in varying levels of sweetness, ranging from the dryest, brut nature, through brut, brut reserve, seco, semiseco, to dulce, the sweetest.